Things we loved v Man U

 Sent on at half-time to run at a Manchester United team who may have been flagging after a midweek Europa League trip to Turkey, Summerville’s energy, pace, dribbling ability and work-rate visibly lifted his team, boosting the atmosphere inside London Stadium in the process.

-The 21-year-old’s reward was a first goal for the Club, scored when he showed awareness in the opposition penalty area and the athleticism required to stretch and fire Danny Ings’ wayward shot inside the far post.
+The 22-year-old’s reward was a first goal for the Club, scored when he showed awareness in the opposition penalty area and the athleticism required to stretch and fire Danny Ings’ wayward shot inside the far post.

 Summerville ripped off his Claret and Blue shirt in celebration before sprinting 50 yards to the West Ham bench, where he was embraced by teammate, friend and mentor Mohammed Kudus.

-It was a lovely moment for an exciting player who has waited patiently for his chance to make an impact, a then took his chance to impress a fanbase desperate for him to do well.
+It was a lovely moment for an exciting player who has waited patiently for his chance to make an impact, and then took his chance to impress a fanbase desperate for him to do well.

 3. Ageless Fabianski